Irish health service faces uncertain few weeks during 'surreal' festive period - Reid

 The Irish health service is already under significant pressure and is facing an uncertain few weeks, the HSE chief executive has warned.

-The arrival of the Omicron variant will pose a “significant challenge” to an already stretched health system, Paul Reid told a briefing today (December 22).
+The arrival of the Omicron variant will pose a “significant challenge” to an already stretched health system, Paul Reid told a press briefing.

 Mr Reid offered a stark warning, ahead of what he called another “surreal” festive period.